Ajmer–Hazrat Nizamuddin Duronto Express

-The Ajmer - Hazrat Nizamuddin Duronto Express is a Non-stop train belonging to North Western Railway zone that runs between Ajmer Junction and Hazrat Nizamuddin in India.
+The Ajmer–Hazrat Nizamuddin Duronto Express is a Non-stop train belonging to North Western Railway zone that runs between Ajmer Junction and Hazrat Nizamuddin in India.
 It is currently being operated with 22211/22212 train numbers on bi-weekly basis.

 This train now converted to a Jan Shatabdi Express due to poor demand.

 Service

-The 22211/Ajmer - Hazrat Nizamuddin Duronto Express has an average speed of 57 km/hr and covers 387 km in 6h 45m.
-The 22212/Hazrat Nizamuddin - Ajmer Duronto Express has an average speed of 58 km/hr and covers 1346 km in 6h 40m.
+The 22211/Ajmer – Hazrat Nizamuddin Duronto Express has an average speed of 57 km/h and covers 387 km in 6h 45m.
+The 22212/Hazrat Nizamuddin – Ajmer Duronto Express has an average speed of 58 km/h and covers 1346 km in 6h 40m.

 Route and halts

 The important halts of the train are:

 Coach composite

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard ICF rakes with max speed of 110 km/h.
 The train consists of 9 coaches :